msuhardi/ogp-hfpg/_hack-for-public-good-2023/2023 Projects/Pair.md

 Watch our presentation on [YouTube](https://www.youtube.com/live/mgxE3IPE4WY?feature=share&amp;t=559)!

 ### Problem
-Writing is how the government thinks about, communicates, and collaborates on important public sector issues.
-But officers often struggle with conducting research, brainstorming new ideas, and finding initial language for their drafts.
+Large language models have the potential to be powerful assistants for government officers, capable of helping with a broad range of writing, research and operational tasks.
+However, there are significant challenges in using them for government work today, including due to data security issues and a lack of government context.

 ### Solution
-Pair is a large language model-powered assistant for Microsoft Office that speeds up the research and drafting process for government officers.
+Pair is a large language model-powered assistant for government officers that allows safe and productive use of large language models within government systems.